 The VIVA Patrol is seeking individuals with good communication skills who would like to serve as police ambassadors to our community's 40 million-plus annual visitors.
-Candidates must be willing to walk a minimum of one 4-hour shift a week.
 All applicants will undergo background checks and successful candidates will be given 16 hours of training in patrol functions, tourist information and crime prevention.
 Uniforms and equipment will be provided.

 The Metro Volunteer Program is very proud to have partnered up with S.T.R.T.,

 Specialty Traffic Response Team, to handle Metro's traffic control needs in case of: